Akongstad/duckdb/benchmark/ssb/README.md

-# Useful things for Project 2 ADS
+# Project 2 | Advance Datasystems ITU 2024

+This folder contains the code for the SSB benchmark.

+- **ssb/answers**: answers to ssb queries as csv.
+- **ssb/data/**: ssb table data as parquet file in sf1, sf10, and sf100 folders.
+- **ssb/queries**: ssb queries as sql.
+- **ssb/sf1**: benchmark files and .in files for the sf1 benchmark.
+- **ssb/sf10**: benchmark files and .in files for the sf10 benchmark.
+- **ssb/sf100**: benchmark files and .in files for the sf100 benchmark.
+- **ssb/results**: experiment results.

-A compilation of useful commands for complete Project 2.
+## Compilation of useful commands for complete Project 2.

-## Running the experiments
+### Running the experiments

 ```bash
 BUILD_BENCHMARK=1 CORE_EXTENSIONS='tpch' make